firmata/protocol/README.md

 Firmata is based on the [midi message format](http://www.midi.org/techspecs/midimessages.php) in that commands bytes are 8 bits and data bytes are 7 bits.
 For example the midi Channel Pressure (Command: 0xD0) message is 2 bytes long, in Firmata the Command 0xD0 is used to enable reporting for a digital port (collection of 8 pins).
 Both the midi and Firmata versions are 2 bytes long, but the meaning is obviously different.
 In Firmata, the number of bytes in a message must conform with the corresponding midi message.
 Midi [System Exclusive](http://www.2writers.com/eddie/tutsysex.htm) (Sysex) messages however, can be any length and are therefore used most prominently throughout the Firmata protocol.

 This repository contains documentation of the Firmata protocol.
 The core of the protocol is described in the [protocol.md file](protocol.md) file.
-Feature-specific documentation is described in individual markdown files ([i2c.md](i2c.md), [stepper.md](stepper.md), [servos.md](servos.md), etc).
-Files appended with '-proposal' are proposals for new features that have not yet been finalized.
+Feature-specific documentation is described in individual markdown files ([i2c.md](i2c.md), [stepper-2.0.md](stepper-2.0.md), [servos.md](servos.md), etc).
+Files added to the proposals directory are proposals for new features that have not yet been finalized.
+See [firmata-registry.md](https://github.com/firmata/protocol/blob/master/feature-registry.md) for the full list of documented firmata features.

 The Firmata protocol could theoretically be implemented for any microcontroller platform.
 Currently however, the most complete implementation is for [Arduino](http://arduino.cc) (including Arduino-compatible microcontrollers).
 Here are the known Firmata microcontroller platform implementations: